maddenp/nml/README.md

 `lein test`

+The Fortran program test/nml/test.f90 may be used to verify the correctness of the test namelist file test/nml/nl.

 ###Run

 The _nml_ wrapper script invokes _java -jar_ with the path to the Leiningen-generated _target/nml.jar_.
 It may be convenient to edit this script for your own use.